 What Does a Marine Supervisor Do?

-An oil company’s offshore operations are managed a marine supervisor.
+An oil company’s offshore operations are managed by a marine supervisor.
 Working at an offshore drilling platform or an oil depot where a large number of ships with crude oil and supplies come and go is an example of this.
 To work in this field, most employers demand that employees have received training and certification.
-Compensation varies employer and location, and may include free transportation to the beach for vacations and rest periods in some cases.
+Compensation varies by employer and location, and may include free transportation to the beach for vacations and rest periods in some cases.

 Coordination of human and environmental safety is one aspect of the job.
 Marine supervisors ensure that all facilities meet safety requirements, train employees, and inspect incoming ships and equipment.
 They are concerned not only about oil workers’ health, but also about the risk of spills and other environmental issues.
 Routine maintenance is an important part of the safety program because it ensures that the equipment is working properly and safely.